Seaworth/leetcode/README.md

 ### LeetCode Algorithm

-(Notes: "&hearts;" means you need to buy a book from Leetcode) CPP file created by seaworth.
+(Notes: "&hearts;" means you need to buy a book from Leetcode)

+CPP files created by Seaworth.

 | # | Title | Solution | Difficulty |